 It turns out it was reflecting some of the orange Ditra left in the tub – which I realized when I stood in front in a bright aqua sweater and the tile looked turquoise!
 Now that the bathroom is devoid of junk and everything is grouted it looks like what I envisioned.
 I love how it catches the light and just gleams!
 Here’s a look at the bathtub and surround now:

-As hoped, the tile has an organic quality, with a nod to mid-century modern mosaic tile - which is what drew me to it.
+As hoped, the tile has an organic quality, with a nod to mid-century modern mosaic tile – which is what drew me to it.
 I still ogle turquoise tile, but this is subtle enough that down the road I could update and refresh this space easily with some accessories and artwork.
-Plus - so little grout!!
+Plus – so little grout!!
 Even the tilers admitted that the fewer grout lines the better.
-We might be in this house for the long haul (which is why the damaged bathtub bothers me so much), so I wanted the most expensive elements to be neutral - but not boring!
+We might be in this house for the long haul (which is why the damaged bathtub bothers me so much), so I wanted the most expensive elements to be neutral – but not boring – and we didn’t want to have to be tiling a bathroom again, anytime soon!
 I think this tile fits the bill.

 Plus it makes an excellent post-it note, apparently:

-Days four and five (both half days) consisted of the owner and one employee replacing a flawed tile I pointed out (but not the chipped one I also requested be replaced), finishing up tiling the last few rows of floor tile, and then caulking/grouting everything.
+Days four and five (both half days) of tiling the bathroom consisted of the owner and one employee replacing a flawed tile I pointed out (but not the chipped one I also requested be replaced), finishing up tiling the last few rows of floor tile, and then caulking/grouting everything.
+That’s when the damage to the tub happened.
+But let’s not belabor that and let’s enjoy the tile instead!

 The floor is very simple and I’m so happy that I went with a matching charcoal grey grout because it just makes it look so modern.
 There are a few small chips on the floor tile too (argh!) and it’s still looking a little washed out and dull because it needs a few more washes before all of the hazing is removed.
 I’m hoping the grout just has some dust in it because right now it looks a little uneven.
 Le sigh.
 But I love the size and colour – it ties in nicely with the fireplace and it will look amazing with the walnut cabinetry.